Last Updated on March 16, 2026 by AcePhysio

 - Fracture Fixation or Hardware Removal: Where prehabilitation helps support balance, coordination, and function.

-- Shoulder Arthroscopy or Rotator Cuff Repair: To maintain joint range of motion and support surgical outcomes.
+- Shoulder Arthroscopy or Rotator Cuff Repair: Designed to maintain joint mobility and improve surgical outcomes.

 In some cases, surgeons will specifically recommend pre-surgical physiotherapy as part of a broader treatment plan to optimize outcomes.